 The series begins on the day the 18-year-old Drina announces that her aunt is dead and is now the intended queen.
-The eight episodes drama follows Queen Victoria’s life, from her youth until she became the strong leader when she headed the superpower of the period.
+The eight episodes drama follows Queen Victoria’s life, from her youth until she became a strong leader when she headed the superpower of the period.

-But in Victoria, dedicates a special emphasis to both the Queen’s love life, courtship, and marriage and also to the family she established with Prince Albert.
+But Victoria, dedicates a special emphasis to both the Queen’s love life, courtship, and marriage and also to the family she established with Prince Albert.

-This awards winner period drama series takes us back in history, with brilliant costumes and set.
+This awards-winner period drama series takes us back in history, with brilliant costumes and set.
 It is a series for royal family lovers but also for romantic drama fans.

 3/12.
 The Great (2020)

 While you were obsessing over Bridgerton, another fine period series has passed under your radar.
 The Great portrays the royal Catherine’s early life and marriage during the 18th century in Russia.

 The young Cathrine (Played divinely by Elle Fanning), is uprooted from her country and sent to marry Peter, the Russian emperor (the great Nicholas Holt), and become an empress.

 At first, she is excited about the marriage and her new life in general – but the seemingly dreamy life turns out to be a nightmare as her dreams crack one after another.